lizoron/Torque-Blueprint-Marketplace/blueprints/README.md

 It generates the following resources for each app:
 - A VM running the app
 - A security group with a specific serving port open for other component of the sandbox
-- An optional Load Balancer designed to pass the public trafic to the application
+- An optional load balancer designed to pass the public trafic to the application
 3. [Java-Spring](../terraform-modules/java-spring/) - This is a concrete application running a web server.
 4. [Guacamole](../terraform-modules/guacamole/) - This is the [Apache Guacamole Project](https://guacamole.apache.org/) application designed to allow a secure access to debug other VMs run by a sandbox.
 ## Blueprint